Pulling Together Email:

 PO Box 78034 Grandview PO

-Linda Blake – Vice President – Has been a participant of Pulling Together Canoe Journey’s since 2001, involved in roles as a puller, skipper, safety consultant, and now a member of the Board of Directors.
+Linda Blake – President – Has been a participant of Pulling Together Canoe Journey since 2001, involved in roles as a puller, skipper, safety consultant, and now a member of the Board of Directors.
 A career that includes local, national and international experiences in the law enforcement field.
 Working with youth as a martial arts instructor for 20 plus years.
-A new work transfer maybe a challenge for Linda to attend the next year’s journey, but her belief in what Pulling Together Canoe Journey’s brings to all those who participate will keep her involved, just from a distance.
+A new work transfer will be a challenge for Linda to attend the next year’s journey, but her belief in what Pulling Together Canoe Journey’s brings to all those who participate will keep her involved, just from a distance.

 Emanuela Sheena – Treasurer-Emanuela Sheena has been working in the non-for profit sector for over 20 years.
 In 2000, she helped start a totem pole carving project at Collingwood Neighbourhood House, which included a master carver teaching Aboriginal youth the traditional art of carving.
 This successful project went on to see 3 more carvings raised in the community.
 In 2004, her oldest son, a member of the Upper Nicola Band, participated in the Pulling Together Canoe Journey.
 This was the first time he was exposed to his Aboriginal culture and really built a sense pride in him, leaving him wanting to learn more.
 Emanuela went back to her organization and helped establish a canoe program.
 Since 2005, she has brought Aboriginal youth to participate on the journeys.
 One of the focuses on the canoe journeys was to ensure the youth were connecting with Vancouver Police Officers, building relationships that grew beyond the canoe journey.